m2osw/snapwebsites/snapmanager/plugins/cassandra/README.md

 we use to properly setup a node to join.

-When we receive that message from a joinable node, we can start the join process by stoping Cassandra, deleting the existing data, change the fields we just received, and restart:
+When we receive that message from a joinable node, we can start the join process by stopping Cassandra, deleting the existing data, change the fields we just received, and restart:

     systemctl stop cassandra